 The MBA program accepts, reviews and processes applications on a rolling basis throughout the year, for two entry points – Fall (August) and Winter (January).
 All applicants, but especially international students, are encouraged to apply months in advance of the deadline date.
 Applying early will lead to an early admission decision and will allow the time required to apply for and secure student permits and student visas.
 Applications are submitted online and must include the following before they will be reviewed by the admissions committee:

 - $100 application fee (non-refundable)

 - Uploaded copies of transcripts from all post-secondary institutions attended

-- Names and emails of two individual whom you have worked for professionally (they will be contacted directly to complete a provided reference questionnaire about you)
+- Names and emails of two individuals whom you have worked for professionally (they will be contacted directly to complete a provided reference questionnaire about you)

 - GMAT/GRE score report

 - Proof of English language proficiency, if required